-In the last 12 years PRG has successfully campaigned for a reintroduction of the annual discretionary increase for pensions up to a limit of 2.5%, with the Trustees negotiating a 10-year deal for such annual reviews.
+Over the last few years PRG has successfully campaigned for the restoration of annual inflation-linked increases for pensions up to a limit of 2.5%, with the Trustees negotiating a 10-year deal for such annual reviews.

 The group continues to represent the interests of all types of members - Pensioners, Deferred and Active - by raising concerns on pensions administration and policy with Trustees.

 It also acts as a point of contact for members who have not been able to resolve issues through the normal channels.

 Information on the PRG's aims, origins, membership and contact details are described under the banner headings at the top of the page.

 Detailed descriptions of our activities since the group's inception can be found by clicking on the Archive section at the bottom of this page.